 Mecklenburg County residents and businesses can self-haul yard waste to any of the four full-service centers for a fee based on the amount of material.

-There is a per visit fee, listed in this document: Fees.pdf.
+There is a per visit fee, listed in this document: Residential Fees.
 (Fees subject to change without notice.)

 Call 911 and report the activity, or contact the municipality where the violation occurred using the information below.

 No. Shredded paper should be bagged and placed in the trash, along with plastic bags.
 If you store your recyclables in plastic bags, dump them into the bin and either put the plastic bag in the garbage, or take it home with you for re-use, or take it back to your local grocery store for recycling.
+Many grocery stores are able to accept plastic bags, and some also may take shredded paper.
 Do not place any of these items in your recycle bin or the County's recycling centers' bins.

 Wipe Out Waste Guide: Your tool for Recycling and Solid Waste answers